-Rev. Richard Roberts Toronto, plead-diplomas, valedictory and addresses.
+Rev. Richard Roberts Toronto, plead- diplomas, valedictory and addresses.
 Hon.
-R. B. Hanson, Minister of ed for forgetfulness of the past, cessatrade and commerce, was explaining tion of all estrangement between the that operation.
+R. B. Hanson, Minister of ed for forgetfulness of the past, cessaada and commerce, was explaining tion of all estrangement between the the farming sections.
+Crops were a broken field of constables once al. of rain fell according to a report to-Station.
+The rainfall was quite gen-

-He was welcomed by the Presbyterian moderator, Rev. Dr. D. T. L. McKerroll, of Toronto.
+He was welcomed by the Presby-L. McKerroll, of Toronto.

-VALUE TO THE FARMING AREAS
+RAIN OF GREAT VALUE TO THE